zrllrz/zrllrz.github.io/_pages/about.md

 **My Research Focuses On**:

-- **Concept Discovery**: Automatical discovery of task-relevant concepts from unlabeled demonstrations, learning representations grounded in their own sensorimotor experience
+- **Concept Learning**: Automatical discovery of task-relevant concepts from unlabeled demonstrations, learning representations grounded in their own sensorimotor experience

 - **Hierarchical Learning**: Robots learn manipulation primitives and compose them into complex skills, creating structured knowledge systems for skill acquisition and sharing